Research shows that over 77% of companies, businesses, and corporations use eLearning strategies.

 2. Include Infographics in the Supply Chain Course

 Infographics are used in a variety of ways, from illustrating the latest supply chain trends to learning sales strategies.
 These concepts can be used practically to increase return on investment (ROI).
 Infographics are a powerful and practical tool in eLearning.
 Introducing infographics in the procurement course, for example, can reduce lengthy content.

 Learning complicated supply chain tasks that involve different steps is usually challenging.
 An infographic makes a difficult content easy to understand.
 Not only do infographics make the course content visually appealing, but they also make it more engaging and memorable.
 Infographics simplify and distil the information down to easily digestible pieces.

 3. Create an Easy-To-Navigate and Intuitive User Interface

-Creating an intuitive user interface can significantly reduce cognitive load.
+Creating an intuitive user interface can significantly reduce cognitive load in elearning.
 The interface is the first thing that most eLearners notice after they log into the supply chain management course.
 Focus on the user interface design principles, which are:

 - Easy to use and controllable interface